shubhh139/IIEC_Docker_Course_Project/README.md

 ## 3.For the images in the project:
 * Pulling MySQL Image:
   * For downloading the **mysql version 5.6** image, apply this code `docker pull mysql:5.6` for using this as a database server.
-* Pulling nextcloud Image:
+* Pulling ghost os Image:
-  *For downloading the **nextcloud** Image, apply this code `docker pull nextcloud:18.0.4-apache`  in which apache server is already preconfigured.
+  * For downloading the **ghost os** Image, apply this code `docker pull ghost:1-alpine `  in which apache server is already preconfigured.

 ## 4. For MySQL: